ibm-cloud-docs/vpc/par-creating.md

    * **Name**: Enter a name for the public address range, such as `my-public-address-range`.
    * **Size**: Choose the size (number of IPs) of the address range.
 You can choose from 1, 2, 4, 8, or 16 IPs to include in the block.

-      After you create a public address range, you cannot change its size.
+      After you create a public address range, you can't change its size.
       {: note}

    * **Resource group**: Select a resource group for the public address range.

-      After you create a public address range, the resource group cannot be changed.
+      After you create a public address range, you can't change the resource group.
       {: note}

    * **Tags**: (Optional) Add tags to help you organize and find your resources.
 You can always add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).